Inovalon (NASDAQ:INOV) Updates FY 2021 Earnings Guidance

-Inovalon (NASDAQ:INOV) updated its FY 2021 earnings guidance on Wednesday.
+Inovalon (NASDAQ:INOV) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of 0.730-0.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.750.
-The company issued revenue guidance of $745 million-$772 million, compared to the consensus revenue estimate of $756.10 million.Inovalon also updated its FY21 guidance to $0.73-0.75 EPS.
+The company issued revenue guidance of $745 million-$772 million, compared to the consensus revenue estimate of $756.10 million.Inovalon also updated its Q2 2021 guidance to 0.170-0.190 EPS.

-A number of research firms recently issued reports on INOV.
-Zacks Investment Research raised shares of Inovalon from a sell rating to a hold rating in a research note on Wednesday, April 7th.
-Piper Sandler upped their price target on shares of Inovalon from $14.00 to $22.00 and gave the company an underweight rating in a research note on Thursday, February 4th.
-Morgan Stanley increased their target price on shares of Inovalon from $23.00 to $25.00 and gave the company an equal weight rating in a research note on Thursday, February 4th.
-BTIG Research increased their target price on shares of Inovalon from $25.00 to $30.00 and gave the company a buy rating in a research note on Tuesday, January 12th.
-Finally, SVB Leerink increased their target price on shares of Inovalon from $27.00 to $31.00 and gave the company an outperform rating in a research note on Thursday, February 4th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the company’s stock.
-The stock has an average rating of Hold and a consensus target price of $26.44.
+Inovalon (NASDAQ:INOV) last issued its quarterly earnings results on Wednesday, April 28th.
+The technology company reported $0.17 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.02.
+The firm had revenue of $177.18 million for the quarter, compared to analyst estimates of $174.09 million.
+Inovalon had a net margin of 0.87% and a return on equity of 9.07%.
+Inovalon’s quarterly revenue was up 14.9% compared to the same quarter last year.
+During the same period last year, the company posted $0.11 EPS.
+Equities analysts predict that Inovalon will post 0.45 EPS for the current year.

 In other Inovalon news, Director Mark Pulido sold 100,000 shares of the firm’s stock in a transaction that occurred on Friday, February 5th.
-The shares were sold at an average price of $26.39, for a total transaction of $2,639,000.00.
-Following the completion of the transaction, the director now directly owns 254,760 shares of the company’s stock, valued at approximately $6,723,116.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+The shares were sold at an average price of $26.39, for a total value of $2,639,000.00.
+Following the completion of the transaction, the director now owns 254,760 shares of the company’s stock, valued at approximately $6,723,116.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, insider Jason Capitel sold 20,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
-The stock was sold at an average price of $28.88, for a total transaction of $577,600.00.
-49.59% of the stock is owned by company insiders.
+The shares were sold at an average price of $28.88, for a total transaction of $577,600.00.
+Company insiders own 49.59% of the company’s stock.

 Inovalon Holdings, Inc provides cloud-based platforms for data-driven healthcare.
 It operates Inovalon ONE Platform, an integrated, real-time cloud native platform that interconnect with the healthcare ecosystem to aggregate and analyze data in real-time, as well as empowers the application in resulting insights.